srdebayan/Viveb-SA/README.md

 # Matriculation number and email of all the members:
-Debayan Bhattacharya: 291348, debayan.bhattacharya@student.univaq.it
+Debayan Bhattacharya: 291348, debayan.bhattacharya@student.univaq.it \\
-Kabita Adhikari: 291355, kabita.adhikari@student.univaq.it
+Kabita Adhikari: 291355, kabita.adhikari@student.univaq.it \\
-Kiran singh Saud
+Kiran singh Saud: 293648, kiransingh.saud@student.univaq.it \\
-Mhreteabe Tesfaye Dula : 293642 , mhreteabetesfaye.dula@student.univaq.it ​
+Mhreteabe Tesfaye Dula : 293642 , mhreteabetesfaye.dula@student.univaq.it ​\\